sasqwatch/yawast/README.md

 ### Installing

-YAWAST is packaged as a Ruby Gem & Docker container to make installing it as easy as possible.
+YAWAST is packaged as a Python [package](https://pypi.org/project/yawast/) & Docker container to make installing it as easy as possible.
 Details are available [on the wiki](https://github.com/adamcaudill/yawast/wiki/Installation).

 The simplest options to install are:

-As a Gem: `gem install yawast`
+As a Gem: `pip3 install yawast`

 Via Docker: `docker pull adamcaudill/yawast`